 What Are The Different Types of Paints And Its Applications

-Most of the materials required in building construction require a coating which is fulfilled by paints, varnishes, etc. Paint is a form of liquid which, on drying, forms a thin film on the substrate surface.
-The substrate can be concrete, wood, brick, plaster, metal, etc. It is applied in layers ranging from one to four layers to hide any imperfections of substrate wall and protecting from weathering action.
+Most of the materials required in building construction require a coating which is fulfilled by paints, varnishes, etc. Paint is a form of liquid that, on drying, forms a thin film on the substrate surface.
+The substrate can be concrete, wood, brick, plaster, metal, etc. It is applied in layers ranging from one to four layers to hide any imperfections of the substrate wall and protect from weathering action.
 Various types of paints are available in recent years with improved technology.

 Applications and Uses of Paint :

-- It can be applied on timber, brick or on any other materials.
+- It can be applied to timber, brick, or on any other materials.

 - The main function of paint is to provide protection or decoration or both.

-- Protect from weather, Sun, rain and makes it waterproof.
+- Protect from weather, Sun, and rain and makes it waterproof.

 - Corrosion of Metals